seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

     )
 {% endhighlight python %}

-First, the object takes the dataset and model_class that we created.
-Then we set <code class='highlight'>frac_data_in_safety=0.6</code>, which specifies the fraction of data points in our dataset that get used for the safety test.
+First, the object takes the <code class='highlight'>dataset</code> and <code class='highlight'>model_class</code>.
+Then, we set <code class='highlight'>frac_data_in_safety=0.6</code>, which specifies that 60% of the data points in our dataset will be used for the safety test.
 The remaining 40% of the points will be used for candidate selection.
-Next, the object takes the primary objective and parse trees list that we defined above in the script.
-The argument: <code class='highlight'>initial_solution_fn</code> specifies the function we will use to provide the initial solution to candidate selection, which we are setting to <code class='highlight'>model_class().fit</code>.
+Next, we specify the <code class='highlight'>primary_objective</code> function and <code class='highlight'>parse_trees</code> list that we defined above in the script.
+In our case we only have one parse tree (because there is one parse tree per constraint), but it still must be passed as a list. <code class='highlight'>initial_solution_fn</code> specifies the function we will use to provide the initial solution to candidate selection, which we are setting to <code class='highlight'>model_class().fit</code>.
 Because <code class='highlight'>model_class()</code> refers to our <code class='highlight'>LogisticRegressionModel()</code>, <code class='highlight'>model_class().fit</code> refers to that class' <code class='highlight'>fit</code> method.
 This method is just a wrapper for  <a href="https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html#sklearn.linear_model.LogisticRegression.fit">scikit-learn's LogisticRegression fit method</a>.
-The reason we use this method to create an initial solution is so that we start gradient descent with model weights that minimize the primary objective.
-Because we have constraints, this is not necessarily the true optimum of our optimization problem, but it can help us find the true optimum much more efficiently in some cases.
+The reason we use this method to create an initial solution is so that we start gradient descent with model weights that minimize the primary objective (in the absence of constraints).
+Because we have constraints, this initial solution is not necessarily the true optimum of our optimization problem, but it can help us find the true optimum much more efficiently in some cases.
 </p>
 <p>
 The next argument is <code class='highlight'>use_builtin_primary_gradient_fn=True</code>.
 This is telling the code to use a function that is part of the Engine library already to calculate the gradient of the primary objective.
 Recall that earlier in the script we set the primary objective to be the logistic loss with the line: <code class='highlight'>primary_objective = model_class().sample_logistic_loss</code>.
-Built-in gradients exist for some common objective functions, including the sample logistic loss.
-If you use a custom primary objective function, there will definitely not be a built-in gradient function for your objective and <code class='highlight'>use_builtin_primary_gradient_fn=True</code> will cause an error.
+Built-in gradients exist for some common objective functions (see <a href="https://github.com/seldonian-toolkit/Engine/blob/main/seldonian/models/models.py">https://github.com/seldonian-toolkit/Engine/blob/main/seldonian/models/models.py</a>), including the sample logistic loss.
+If you use a custom primary objective function, there will definitely not be a built-in gradient function for your objective and <code class='highlight'>use_builtin_primary_gradient_fn=True</code> will raise an error.
 Setting <code class='highlight'>use_builtin_primary_gradient_fn=False</code> will cause the Engine to use automatic differentiation to calculate the gradient of the primary objective instead.
 There is also a parameter for specifying a custom function for the gradient of the primary objective as well, but we will not cover that in this tutorial.
 </p>
 <p>
-Next is <code class='highlight'>bound_method='ttest'</code>, which indicates the method for calculating the high confidence bounds on the constraints.
-Using T-test to calculate bounds means that our algorithm will be Quasi-Seldonian.
-This argument is followed by <code class='highlight'>optimization_technique='gradient_descent'</code>, which specifies how we will search for a candidate solution during candidate selection.
+The next argument is <code class='highlight'>optimization_technique='gradient_descent'</code>, which specifies how we will search for a candidate solution during candidate selection.
 The other option for this argument is "barrier_function", which we will not cover here.
 The argument <code class='highlight'>optimizer='adam'</code> instructs the code to use the adam optimizer during gradient descent.
 The final argument <code class='highlight'>optimization_hyperparams</code> is for setting the parameters of gradient descent, which include:
 <ul>
 <li>'lambda_init': the initial value of the Lagrange multiplier </li>
 <li>'alpha_theta': the initial learning rate for the model parameters</li>